Table of Contents

 identify type and class of piping material and fittings |

-type and class of piping material and fittings are identified according to AHJ, drawings, specifications and NFPA standards |
+type and class of piping material and fittings are identified according to ground conditions, AHJ, drawings, specifications, and codes, standards and regulations |

 assemble pipe and fittings |

-pipe and fittings are assembled using joining methods according to specifications and NFPA standards |
+pipe and fittings are assembled using joining methods according to specifications, and codes, standards and regulations |

 restrain pipe and fittings |

-pipe and fittings are restrained with anchoring systems to provide stability, prevent pipe movement and separation, and protect against damage according to manufacturers' specifications, codes and standards |
+pipe and fittings are restrained with anchoring systems to provide stability, prevent pipe movement and separation, and protect against damage according to manufacturers' specifications, and codes, standards and regulations |

 apply protective material |

-protective material is applied below and above the pipe to prevent damage from foreign objects |
+protective material is applied below and above pipe to prevent damage from foreign objects |

 attach components |